 A bright flower can add a lot to a garden, perhaps creating a centre piece in a garden over the winter or, if enough are planted can give the garden new life in the winter.
 Here are some ideas for plants which will brighten up your garden over the winter:

-Snowdrops are elegant white flowered plants.
+– Snowdrops are tiny, elegant white flowered plants.
 They are quite small but can give your garden a beautiful Christmas feel.
 These should be planted about now (early Autumn) as bulbs or can be planted later on with leaves.
 Over time these flowers will spread and create a carpet of flowers in your flowerbed or under a tree in your lawn.

 – Winter Flowering Pansies are hybrid flowers, bred for use in the garden.
 Winter flowering pansies have been bred to flower throughout winter.
 They come in many colours and the flowers often take on 2 different colours on each petal.
 Plant where you want them anytime from end of summer through Autumn for colour over the Winter months and into Spring.

 – White Forsythia.
-A beautiful garden is often about creating levels, if you’re after a taller plant to go among the previously mentioned smaller plants then these Forsythia are perfect.
+A beautiful garden is often about creating levels, and planting taller plants like White Forsythia among the previously mentioned smaller plants will give you just that.
 The flowers are white and pink in the winter and green leaves grow in the spring and throughout the rest of the year.
-Due to the colouring of this plant they would match snowdrops nicely.
+White Forsythia and Snowdrops are a match made in heaven.

-Olive trees can be grown in either a container, or planted in a flower bed.
+– Olive Trees can be grown in containers or planted in flower beds.
 They remain green all year round and add a Mediterranean touch to the area.
 Olive trees come in many sizes, for smaller gardens they can be grown to about 3 feet, but can get much bigger.

-For a bigger area a fir tree could be planted, again these can grow to all sorts of sizes and different shapes depending on where they’re from.
+– Fir Trees can be planted in larger areas; again these can grow to all sorts of sizes and different shapes depending on where they’re from.
 They also provide you with a source of festive foliage for when Christmas comes along!